kiminh/qlib/docs/start/integration.rst

             self._model = lgb.Booster(params={'model_str': buffer.decode('utf-8')})

-Write the configuration
+Configuration File
 =======================

 The configuration file is described in detail in the `estimator <../advanced/estimator.html#Example>`_ document.
-In order to integrate the custom model into qlib, you need to modify the "model" field in the configuration file.
+In order to integrate the custom model into ``Qlib``, you need to modify the "model" field in the configuration file.

 - Example: The following example describes the ‘model’ field of configuration file about the custom lightgbm model mentioned above , where ‘module_path’ is the module path, ‘class’ is the class name, and ‘args’ is the hyperparameter passed into the __init__ method.
 All parameters in the field is passed to 'self._params' by '\*\*kwargs' in `__init__` except 'loss = mse'.